Annekk/Annekk/README.md

 👋 Hi, I’m Anne Korhonen

-🤍 I’m the most interested in Ux&Ui and also service desing.
+🤍 I’m the most interested in Ux&Ui and also service design.

 👩🏻‍💻 I’m currently studying BBA - Business Information Systems and graduating in spring 2023.